da230896/TicketBookingSystem/README.md

 ## Assumptions:
 - Third party payment API which gives payment success or failure
 - Single database instance for storing the data
+- There are several other subtle assumptions as well that was made to simplify they project for example, all halls are showing the same movie, and all the have same timings and so and so.